 - Become the Destination: Get down on the floor a short distance away from them and encourage them to come to you with a happy voice and open arms.
 Your smiling face is the best motivation in the world.

 - Create a Mini Obstacle Course: Once they are moving a bit, you can place a few soft pillows or cushions on the floor for them to navigate over or around.
-This helps build their strength, coordination, and even their problem solving skills.
+This helps build their strength, coordination, and even their problem-solving skills.

 - Play a Game of “Chase”: Once they are on the move, you can crawl around with them in a slow and playful game of chase.
-This shows them that moving is a fun, interactive game and it is a wonderful way to bond.
+This shows them that moving is a fun, interactive game.

-Direct Answer: Your role shifts from being a stationary playmate to being a mobile playmate and a safety supervisor.
-You become the “safe base” that your niece or nephew can explore from and always return to for comfort.
+Your role shifts from being a stationary playmate to being a mobile playmate and a safety supervisor.
+You become the anchor in a world that has suddenly gotten a lot bigger.

 Frequently Asked Questions